 The tool could be seen as a new, experimental and collaborative approach to Public Consultation.
 It’s an interactive game with elements of role playing, chance, sharing coins, and a set of challenge and assets cards.
 All the actors in the urban environment are represented.
 In level 1 engaged citizens will be invited to participate, and co-create solutions for the challenges presented playing their assets cards.
 Knowledge will be gathered and ideas harvested.

 The game has similarities with the Sharing City Game, yet has a deeper layer.
 In the second level the ambition is to allow stakeholders to deduce elements that can serve in the discussion about the dynamics and impact of the collaborative economy.
 Possibly also opportunities of public-private partnerships may arise, or new ideas for sharing platforms.
 The goal is of course always keeping the public interest in mind and along the way it narrows the gap between decision-makers and citizens.
 Nothing better than to bring together a group of adults around a table and play!

 If you want to be part of the next Sharing Gameplay, stay tuned!
-We will soon announce the first live co-creation session.

 By Samantha van den Bos